Chapter 1 : Quidditch, Bludgers and Cartwheels

 I quickly snatched the snitch just as he was about to grab it.
 "Seem familiar now Potter?
 Or have you blocked that event from your memory?"

 At my words though, his face lit up.
-“You’re pimply Alexandra?
+"You're pimply Alexandra?
 That puny little seeker from last year?
 My, my.
-Girl, you’ve filled out.
-In all the right places I might add.”
+Merlin, you've definitely changed."
 His eyes traveled down my body and I felt a bit self-conscious.

 I growled as he and Black sniggered.
 "Yes, Potter is it?"
 I said in his tone of voice.
 "Still after Lily Evans I hear.
 Can't even get a date from the girl who shags everyone."
 I knew it was a low blow, using Lily against him, and I know she was truly a nice girl and had never shagged anyone (that I knew of), but the look on his face made my day.
 "And you," I said turning towards Black, "Sirius Black.
 Still being a man-whore?
 Trying to make up for the love Mummy never gave you?"
 That was harsh.
 Everyone knew Sirius had been disowned by his family, but I couldn't stop myself, even with Carter telling me to shut it.